RA341/gouda/parmesan/readme.md

 3. Go to any book release on the site, and you should have this button near the download button.
     * ![img.png](media/img_2.png)

-> [!INFO]
+> [!NOTE]
-> Note the dropdown will show an error, if you have not created any categories.
+> The dropdown will show an error, if you have not created any categories.
 >
 >  if you do not have categories set them up via the gouda webui.